 Who Qualifies for the Champions League?

-Currently, the UEFA Champions League begins in mid-July with three knockout qualifying rounds, followed by a playoff round all played over two legs.
-A play-off taking place before 32 teams begin the group stage starting in September.
-Then, the ten surviving teams enter the Champions’ League group stage.
+Currently, the UEFA Champions League begins in mid of July with three knockout qualifying rounds, followed by a playoff round over two legs.
+Then a playoff occurs before 32 teams begin the group stage starting in September.
+Then, the ten surviving teams enter the Champions League group stage.
 It is already joined by the 22 others that qualified in advance.
-The 32 teams are drawn into eight groups of four, and then they battle it out for survival.
+Next, the 32 teams are drawn into eight groups of four.
+And then they battle it out for survival.

 The top two sides in each group move on to the round of 16 and the start of the knockout phase, while the third-placed team drops into the UEFA European League.

 In the round of 16, quarter-finals and semi-finals are played over two legs, home and away.
-The final is hosted by a stadium.
+A stadium hosts the final.
 Selection is almost two years in advance.

 Structure of the Champions League

-The four English teams go straight into the first major phase of the competition, the Group Stage.
+The four English teams enter the first major phase of the competition, the Group Stage.
 Here, 32 clubs are divided into eight groups of four.
 They all play the rest of their group twice, once at each stadium from September to December.
 They get three points for a win and one for a draw.
-These matches generally happen on Tuesday and Wednesday nights, since the national leagues usually play on weekends.
+These matches generally happen on Tuesday and Wednesday nights since the national leagues usually play on weekends.
 These matches are referred to as “European nights.

-When the group stages are over, the top two from each group that is, the eight group winners and eight runners-up proceed to the knockout phase.
+When the group stages are over, the top two from each group, the eight group winners, and eight runners-up proceed to the knockout phase.
 That all leads to one final match in May.
 The winner of the Champions League qualifies for the following year’s Champions League, the UEFA Super Cup, and the FIFA Club World Cup.
 The exception is that, at this stage, no two teams from the same country will be drawn against each other.

 Top Performer clubs

-Over the years, one team has performed well in the competition more than any other, and that is Real Madrid.
+Over the years, one team has performed more in the competition than any other.
+And that is Real Madrid.
 Real Madrid has won 12 UEFA Champions League titles.